 If you keep a compost pile for all your plant and vegetable waste, be sure to take precautions.
 Composts attract all sorts of insects, and this includes the roach, which is a creature that actually helps in breaking down organic matter.
 A few things that you can do are: cover your compost with mulch or old newspaper; turn your compost regularly; and avoid throwing meats and dairy products into the compost pile.

 All living things need water to live, and that includes the cockroach.
 This is why they are drawn to areas in a house that usually remain humid, like bathrooms and kitchen sinks.
 Get rid of their water source by keeping things as dry as possible.
 Make sure to close faucets properly after using, and fix any leak problem as soon as possible.

 You’ll often see cockroaches hiding in dark and moist areas, or places where they feel safe.
 For example, they’ll feel perfectly at home underneath kitchen or bathroom sinks, as well as in cupboards, shelves or boxes.
 To avoid getting roaches, get rid of clutter and properly store items that you don’t often use.

 In order to further discourage roaches from getting inside your house, you need to employ physical barriers that will keep them out.
 Check if there are gaps, holes or cracks in your walls or floors, and fix these right away.
 You can use weatherstripping to close gaps or caulking material.
 In case you have a severe infestation and no amount of bug spray seems to keep them at bay, then maybe it’s time for you to call an exterminator.

-Claire Pritchard is a full-time freelancer.
+Claire Pritchard is a pest professional.
 Her articles are usually about pest management, and these have been used by pest control sites, like http://www.admiralpest.com/fullerton-pest-control/ .

 May 1, 2013 at 8:04 pm